lucabased/osint-tech/README.md

 # Stealer Logs
  * StealerLog Telegram Superlist (https://github.com/fastfire/deepdarkCTI/blob/main/telegram_infostealer.md)
  * Threat actors often archive logs in RAR extensions.
 This can be dangerous because the RAR protocol contains a few security vulnerabilities leading to RCE.
-Therefore, it is advised to be only unpacked within a virtual machine that does not contain any sensible information or network access.
+Therefore, it is advised to be only unpacked within a virtual machine that does not contain any sensible information or network access. => Keep a sandbox image at hand :^)

 # Google / YouTube